kianwoon/ai_projects_sys_monitoring/readme.md

 2. **OCR Quality**: Adjust camera position and focus for clear text capture
 3. **Email Alerts**: For Gmail, use App Passwords if 2FA is enabled
 4. **Color Detection**: Adjust HSV thresholds in code if needed for your specific dashboard
+5. **WhatsApp Alerts**:
+   - Make sure you're logged into WhatsApp Web in your default browser
+   - The first time you run the script, you may need to scan the QR code
+   - If messages aren't sending, try increasing the `wait_time` parameter in the code

 ## License